olcf/olcf-user-docs/systems/frontier_user_guide.rst

 - Upgrade to Slurm 24.11.3
 - HPE/Cray Programming Environment (CPE) 25.03 (CCE/19.0.0) is now available via the ``cpe/25.03`` modulefile.
 - Add support for the ``kdreg2`` Slingshot fabric cache monitor (ie, ``export FI_MR_CACHE_MONITOR=kdreg2``).
+- Implement a parameter change in SHS 11.1.0 to improve performance of large-scale ``MPI_Alltoall``.

 2025-02-18
 ----------